Pre-Nursing Program

 Application/Admission

 Application Deadline: Students may complete their applications online through NursingCAS.
-Visit nursing.wsu.edu for more information and deadlines.
+Applications are accepted for fall semester and spring semester cohorts.
+Visit https://nursing.wsu.edu/ug-programs/bsn/#applicationDeadlines for more information and deadlines.

 All courses prerequisite to the upper-division major, general university requirements and junior standing must be completed by the end of spring semester for enrollment the following fall and by the end of fall semester for spring enrollment.
 During the spring or fall semester, when the application is being reviewed, the student must have no more than three prerequisite courses to complete.
-A letter or numerical grade must be submitted for prerequisite courses.
-The pass/no-credit option or advanced-placement credit cannot be used.
+A letter or numerical grade must be submitted for prerequisite courses with a minimum grade of C. The pass/no-credit option, as well as science-based advanced-placement (AP) credit cannot be used.
+AP credit can be used for non-science classes, such as statistics, human development, psychology, and potentially others.
+Please connect with an advisor to see if your AP credit will work.
 Residency of 32 semester credits is required at Whitworth prior to acceptance at the College of Nursing.
 The degree is generally completed in two years of study at Whitworth and two years at the WSU College of Nursing.

 Applicants are judged on the following criteria: